 You will benefit from strong support throughout, with personal and link tutors at the university, and a practice teacher supporting you to learn in your trust.

 As well as spending half your time in practice, case study-type simulations will allow you to explore the kind of issues you will face as a district nurse.
 You will also work closely with students from other community nursing courses at Bucks, building your experience of working in a multi-professional way.

 By the end of the course, you will have developed the higher level of skills and knowledge you need to become a leader in this specialist field of nursing.
 Your e-portfolio will provide evidence of this, to validate your learning with the NMC.

-Study this course full time for a year.
-You will spend two days a week at university and two days a week in practice.
+Study this course part time over two years.
+You will spend a day a week at university and a day a week in practice.